SOUTH LYNCHES FIRE DEPARTMENT MISSION STATEMENT

 The South Lynches Fire Department is contracted to provide fire and rescue services within the Fire District.
 The SLFD was established in 1954 as the Lake City Rural Fire Department, and the Lake City Rescue Squad, a sister organization which was incorporated into the SLFD in 1995, was formed alongside.
 The SLFD was the second ISO Class 6 fire department in South Carolina.
 This rating was received without regard to fire hydrants.

-Today, the fire department holds an ISO rating of Class 4 (Straight Rating/Rural) and consists of 125 firefighters, staffing 8 Engine Companies, 5 Tankers, 1 Truck Company, 3 Rescue/Service Companies, 1 Brush Truck, and 2 Water Rescue units.
+Today, the fire department holds an ISO rating of Class 4 and consists of 9 Stations, 125 firefighters staffing 10 Engine Companies, 5 Tankers, 1 Truck Company, 3 Rescue/Service Companies, 2 Brush Trucks, and 2 Water Rescue units.